ksu-is/Master-Project-To-Do-List/ProjectRoadMap.md

 - Watch additional online tutorials.
 DONE
 -   * Reach how to get the Excel file loaded into my repository.
 DONE
+-   * Watch Intro to DA with Pandas by Prof Sims
 - Load additional software needed. i.e. Panda
 - Load at least two Excel Project plans into your C drive.
 DONE
 - Create the plan of data needed from Excel sheet.
 DONE